MasterFacilityList/mfl_admin_docs/docs/04_national_administrator.rst

 County Management
 +++++++++++++++++++++++++++++++++++
-To begin on system setup a logged in user should click the ``System Setup link`` on the main navigation bar this opens up a view with ``Counties link`` on the sidebar highlighted listing all Counties.
+To begin on system setup the National Administrator should click the ``System Setup link`` on the main navigation bar this opens up a view with ``Counties link`` on the sidebar highlighted listing all Counties.
 On the top right of the screen below a user can click the Add County button to add a new county or click view in the list to view a particular county and to edit details of the same.